coelhojs/tldv-video-api/README.md

 In order to assess the quality of the project, SonarCloud is integrated.
 Some of the available quality metrics are shown in the badges above.
 For more information, please visit the [SonarCloud analysis report](https://sonarcloud.io/summary/overall?id=coelhojs_tldv-video-api).

+## Tests
+There are integration tests for each available endpoint.
+To run them, open a Terminal and, in the project root directory, run the following command: `npm run test`.
+The tests depend on a MongoDB database, so it is necessary to start the database before running the tests or referencing one of the databases in MongoDB Atlas.

+## Future work
+- [ ] Authentication & Authorization
+- [ ] Better error handling
+- [ ] External logging
+- [ ] More comments in the code
+- [ ] Unit tests

 ## References

 [Dockerizing NodeJS applications](https://nodejs.org/en/docs/guides/nodejs-docker-webapp)